teamsnap/daily_affirmation/README.md

 ## Roadmap

-- Provide all the validations ActiveModel does
+- Allow error messages to use i18n.
-- Add a way to build custom validations (example validating a password)
+- Add a way to build custom validations (example validating a password).

 ## Contributing